NoahY/q2a-embed/README.rst

 ----------
 Disclaimer
 ----------
-This is **alpha** software.
+This is **beta** software.
 It is not intended for production environments unless you are very brave... well, at least a little brave, and maybe a bit foolhardy as well.
 Refunds will not be given.
 If it breaks, you get to keep both parts.

 -------
 Release